 - Do NOT use the letter to vent your anger, criticize, or complain.

-- Write the letter in a spirit fairness, goodwill, and love.
+- Write the letter in a spirit of fairness, goodwill, and love.

-- Write the letter when you are in a positive state of mind and have favorable regards for the person you are addressing it to.
+- Write the letter when you are in a positive state of mind and have favorable regard for the person you are addressing it to.

 - Do NOT send them the letter the same day you’ve written it.
 Let it rest for a few days while you allow your brain to process it.
 During this time you may come up with more things you want to say and/or better ways to say them.